moraesvictor/react-native-calculator/README.md

 ## Technologies Used

 - React Native: A popular JavaScript framework for building native mobile apps.
-- Expo: A set of tools and services for developing and deploying React Native applications.
 - JavaScript: The programming language used to write the calculator logic.
 - JSX: A syntax extension for JavaScript used to define the app's user interface.
 - CSS: Styling the components and layout of the calculator.